olisheldon/olisheldon.github.io/_projects/advent_of_code23/day_24.md

 ### Algorithms

 Part 1 only requires basic algebra.
+Part 2 will require much more complex algebra.

 <!-- ### Software Engineering -->